JeffreySarnoff/TimesDates.jl/README.md

 ```
 -----

-## the nanosecond resolved types

 ### TimeDate
 - nanoseconds and microseconds are understood
 - omits the flexible formatting of DateTime
 - timestamps with nanosecond resolution

-### TimeDateZone
-- nanoseconds and microseconds are understood
-- intrazone and interzone relationships hold
-- ISO timestamps and Zoned timestamps available

-#### `TimeDate`
 ```julia
 julia> using TimesDates, Dates